Darkside138/DiscordSoundboard/README.md

 on the sounds directory so that if you add or remove sounds all you have to do is refresh your browser to see the changes, no need to restart the app.

+## Installation and Setup Video
+Smugaloof has made a great setup video you can watch [here](https://www.youtube.com/watch?v=DQSXP9AgYvw).
+This will walk you through the process of getting your bot up and running.

+## Donations
+If you'd like to buy me a beer for my efforts, it's always appreciated.
+You can do so [here](https://www.paypal.me/DFurrer)

 ##app.properties file
 The contents of the app.properties file are below with sample values:
 ```